gkulasik/ACM-ICPC-Problems/README.md

 There is no need for graceful failure or accounting for bad input.
 These problems are simply about solving a particular problem with programming.

 All solutions are in Java.
+Each folder is named after the problem it solves.
+The folder contains a single Main.java file (named per the ACM-ICPC Online Judge requirements).